Messages from HPC Staff

 Director of HPC, Program Director for The Program for Global Human Resource Development for Peacebuilding and Development

-Professor, Graduate School of Tokyo University of Foreign Studies [Link to his website]
+Professor, Graduate School of Tokyo University of Foreign Studies [website]

 (Ph.D. in International Relations (LSE).
-He has authored numerous books and articles on peacebuilding such as Peace-building and the Rule of Law (Osaragi Rondan Award), Order in International Society, State Sovereignty as a Historical and Political Concept (Suntory Academic Award), Introduction to Peacebuilding, and Five Perspectives to Comprehend International Conflicts.
+He has authored numerous books and articles on peacebuilding such as Peace-building and the Rule of Law (Osaragi Rondan Award), Order in International Society, State Sovereignty as a Historical and Political Concept (Suntory Academic Award), Introduction to Peacebuilding, Five Perspectives to Comprehend International Conflicts and History of Ideas of the Right of Collective Self-Defense (Yomiuri Yoshino Sakuzo Award).
 He has experiences of engagements with NGOs and PKO.)

 Peacebuilding requires “peacebuilders” who are willing to contribute to peacebuilding activities.
 In order to build peace, it is crucial to identify people who can have a sense of fulfillment by contributing to peace.
 Peacebuilding can involve hard work with great difficulties, which may call for exceptional ability and a strong will.
 Therefore it is important for “peacebuilders” to have understanding friends for mutual encouragement.
 We wish to create a community of “peacebuilders” across Japan, other Asian countries and the rest of the world.
 This Program is being implemented based on such a vision.